 Facebook will use your search interests and preferences to guess your motives for browsing.
 This information will be stored with your account info and be used later for your news feed design and advertisement positioning.

 If you have promoted posts or launched ad campaigns via Facebook then you might know about the target audience setting.
-One can chose the targets’ age, sex, location, education, hobbies, interests and also filter by pages the audience had liked or groups they had joined.
+One can choose the targets’ age, sex, location, education, hobbies, interests, and also filter by pages the audience had liked or groups they had joined.

-And there’s the thing called lookalike audiences – people who are likely to be interested in a business because they’re similar to the chosen audience based on site registration, off-Facebook purchases, coupon claims and brand awareness.
+And there are the thing called lookalike audiences – people who are likely to be interested in a business because they’re similar to the chosen audience based on-site registration, off-Facebook purchases, coupon claims, and brand awareness.

 What To Do About It

-Since now you lnow all this, why not use it to your advantage?
+Since now you know all this, why not use it to your advantage?